preenet/Iris_deploy_demo/README.md

 # Iris_deploy_demo
 Demonstrate student how to deploy ML model
+full app can be viewed from irisdemo.steamlit.io